SectorLabs/django-postgres-extra/docs/source/settings.rst

    ``DATABASES[db_name]['ENGINE']`` must be set to ``"psqlextra.backend"``.
 If you're already using a custom back-end, set ``POSTGRES_EXTRA_DB_BACKEND_BASE`` to your custom back-end.
 This will instruct ``django-postgres-extra`` to wrap the back-end you specified.

-   A good example of where this might be need is if you are using the PostGIS back-end: ``django.contrib.db.backends.postgis``.
+   A good example of where this might be need is if you are using the PostGIS back-end: ``django.contrib.gis.db.backends.postgis``.

    **Default value**: ``django.db.backends.postgresql``